 4th Generation: Intracel Radiofrequency Microneedling with Insulated Needles

 Microneedling is the delivery of discrete wounds to skin using microneedles applied through various methods.
 The small areas of trauma caused by the microneedles undergo regeneration and growth factor release, leading to generalized improvements of skin tone and texture.
 Early devices such as rollers required nearly daily treatments for minimal improvement and have fallen out of favor.
 Second generation devices such as microneedling pens employ a motor to rapidly insert and remove a small grid of microneedles into the skin at preset depths.
-These microneedling pens provide modest improvements to skin tone and texture over time, yet are used primarily to create micropores in skin for topical medication delivery.
+These microneedling pens provide modest improvements to skin tone and texture over time, yet are used primarily to create micropores in the skin for topical medication delivery.
 Third generation devices added RF energy to the microneedling process.
 While this is similar to the Intracel Device, the 3rd generation devices utilized non-insulated needles, meaning the entire needle, from tip to base, delivered heat to the tissue it was in contact with, including the superficial layers of skin (epidermis).
 Unfortunately, the amount of heat needed to stimulate collagen and growth in the dermis can cause severe damage to the epidermis, which resulted in permanent scarring, ‘track lines’, enlarged pores, and post-treatment hypo and hyperpigmentation of skin with these devices.
 4th generation devices, such as the Intracel, utilize insulated needles in a 9×9 pattern (49 needles total) in a solenoid controlled stamping device.
 The insulated needles only deliver heat energy to the tip of the needle.
-This device provides a combination of fractionated epidermal skin punctures similar to traditional microneedling resulting in tone and texture improvements, as well as the controlled delivery of RF heat energy to lower layers of skin, stimulating collagen production and significant reduction in pore size, wrinkles and fine lines, crepe skin, as well as skin tightening of the face, neck, and jowls.
+This device provides a combination of fractionated epidermal skin punctures similar to traditional microneedling resulting in tone and texture improvements, as well as the controlled delivery of RF heat energy to lower layers of skin, stimulating collagen production and a significant reduction in pore size, wrinkles, and fine lines, crepe skin, as well as skin tightening of the face, neck, and jowls.

 How is Intracel RF Microneedling Different from Fractional Laser Treatment and other RF Skin Tightening Devices?